DeraDeka/DeraDeka/README.md

-I'm just a random college student trying to survive :/
+I'm just a random college student trying to survive in college.